-Synchronous Communication vs. Asynchronous Communication
+Synchronous vs. Asynchronous Communication: How to choose?

 Most people are familiar with synchronous communication in an office setting.
-For example, any time a co-worker stopped by your office for a progress check or your boss sent a question over Slack when they knew you were at your desk, they were using synchronous communication.
+Any time a co-worker steps into your office for a progress check or your boss sends a direct message via Slack, they are using synchronous communication.

 Synchronous works best in scenarios where: